Lucia Widow (Palpopleura lucia)

 Status and Conservation

-Common and widespread.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
-An adaptable dragonfly that readily makes use of man-made habitats.
+The Lucia Widow is Common to very common and widespread.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+This is an adaptable species that readily makes use of man-made habitats.

 Distribution